sanskrit/raw_etexts_english/blogs/manasataramgini/2012-12-27_account-of-a-mantra-practice-and-discussion-thereon.md

 +++
-title = "Account of a mantra practice and discussionxa0thereon"
+title = "Account of a mantra practice and discussion thereon"

 +++
 The below account is mainly for mantra-theorists and practitioners in